 Unsalted Butter – Gives richness and adds tenderness to the cookies

 Egg – The egg acts as a stabilizer and also adds moisture to the recipe.
-It’s important to have an egg in a cookie recipe, even if there is pumpkin.
+It’s important to have an egg in a cookie recipe, even if there is a pumpkin.

 Vanilla Extract – Enhances the flavors in the recipe.

-Semisweet Chocolate Chips – Use semisweet, dark or milk chocolate for these cookies.
+Semisweet Chocolate Chips – Use semisweet, dark, or milk chocolate for these cookies.
 We prefer semisweet but any of them work.

-In a mixing large liquid measuring cup add pumpkin puree, melted butter, vanilla extract and the egg.
+In a mixing large liquid measuring cup add pumpkin puree, melted butter, vanilla extract, and the egg.
 Quickly mix.

-In another bowl, combine flour, brown sugar, granulated sugar, baking soda, salt and pumpkin pie spice.
+In another bowl, combine flour, brown sugar, granulated sugar, baking soda, salt, and pumpkin pie spice.
 Quickly give it a whisk.

 Pour the wet ingredients into the dry and gently fold using a spatula.

 Add in the chocolate chips and gently stir.